davidmalawey/openBox/designs.md

-# Design
+# Designs
 The purpose of Handybox is to benefit several types of projects with one standard part, accompanied by several other standards that have a well-established ecosystem and many available components near you at brick-and-mortar stores.
 I Hope you benefit from the concepts here - even without building any handybox designs you will find some techniques that save time in CAD, prototyping, wiring, or creating new concepts for designs.

-# Videos
+## Videos
 To be populated as I create videos to explain features.

-## Build a Car Adapter
+**Car Adapter**

 <iframe width="703" src="https://www.youtube.com/embed/VLrEtrU10ow" title="Build a DIY power supply for powering electronics - using openBox" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-# Features
+## Features
 A technical review for specific engineering features, listed by purpose

 ## Floor Liner

-Control the height of racked items or protect your parts.
+When you put the box to use, it can be easily customized.
+Use a floor liner to control the height of racked items or protect your parts.
 For items standing in the box used as a rack, we can adjust heights without any 3D printing changes.
 Alternately, we may want to line the base to prevent contact between brittle metal and the box floor.
 This can be achieved in two minutes with some foam or other lining material.
 For my example, I wanted to offset the floor for all of the 3rd row taps, due to their short length of shank, they could fall down and become hard to grab.
 As needed, just slice a piece of foam or add more layers to offset the height of a row of bits.
 Also, this keeps bits from chipping if they drop against the steel box.

 ![box floor liner image](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/71db1b41ccb4b189cb514e836513f97c/original.jpg)

-# Parts
+## Parts
 Components, methods, and considerations for organizing wires in projects.
 It's best to watch this before you design, so you can discover parts to integrate in your project plans.

-## Main Parts
-Main components around which the other parts are designed.
+These are main components around which the other parts are designed.

 * EMT Conduit
 * Handybox electrical boxes with 1/2in knockout holes